idelovski/NiblesTestPrj/README.md

 There is no NIB/XIB file and everything is created in code except  for the things from an old Resource file in Classic Mac resorce format.

 I don't think this file will be handled well by GitHub, but I have added a zip archive so at least it can be extracted into a good resource file.

+Project includes NSFont+CFTraits NSFont extension from the gist by Eric Methot